Tee1er/boing/README.md

 **Version 2.2**

 - [ ] ~~Add a web admin dashboard?~~
-- [ ] Role permissions, so only authorized users can use certain commands.
+- [x] Role permissions, so only authorized users can use certain commands.
+- [ ] Ban, pardon, and kick commands, for administrators only.
 - [ ] Mechanism so that users can change settings *after* setup. (probably ties into some sort of Discord-based admin system, replacing the web-based one.)
 - [ ] Server auto-updating
 - [ ] Upgraded Chat Relay w/ webhooks.
+- [ ] Upgraded autosave / backup system allowing rollback of multiple saves.

+**Version 2.3**

+- [ ] Rewrite portions of codebase to allow for hosting of multiple server instances.
+- [ ] Find a better way of making Boing a service / run in background.
+- [ ] A tray utility would be *nice* but isn't really necessary.
+If we have time.